 - When cooking the shallots, start on medium high heat, then go for a lower setting.
 You have to gently coax onions of any kind to caramelize them.
 Be sure to slice them thin, and adding a little bit of sugar that the recipe calls for helps this process along.

-- This recipe calls for 2 medium shallots.
+- This recipe calls for two medium shallots.
 Sometimes there’s only small shallots at the grocery store, so be sure to grab several!

 - Use a plain artisan round loaf for this recipe, not sandwich bread.
-You’ll need the sturdiness of a loaf that you’ll cut about an inch thick to stand up to these ingredients and flavors.
+You’ll need the sturdiness of a loaf that’s cut an inch thick to stand up to these ingredients and flavors.

 - Use any variety of cooked squash you’d like, but keep it chunky, not pureed.